 Constant velocity is a straight line graph, velocity is always parallel to the x-axis.
 When a body is moving with a uniform velocity, the slope of AB indicates zero acceleration

-When a body starts from rest and moves with uniform acceleration, then it is greater is the slope of v-t graph, greater will be the acceleration
+When a body starts from rest and moves with uniform acceleration, then it is greater is the slope of the v-t graph, greater will be the acceleration

 When a body is moving with uniform acceleration and its initial velocity is not zero